L.A. Lopez

 Lyle Areanne Lopez (born June 1, 1985 in Quezon City) is a Filipino actor, singer and preacher.

 Formerly known as L.A.
 Lopez, he was "discovered" by the comedy king Dolphy Quizon in a talent search titled That's My Boy.
 He began his career as a child actor on the children's show Eh Kasi Bata.
 Garnered several Awit Awards as a child singer.

 He made a comeback in 2002 with the song "Yakap" which made it to the top Billboard charts and Radio countdowns in the Philippines.

 Lyle is a born-again Christian, and currently the head pastor and worship leader in Abundant Harvest Fellowship Philippines, A missionary church from Crescent City Florida, planted at the heart of Quezon City Philippines.

 He also established Jzone Pinoy, the Tagalog wing of the Christ Commission Fellowship's Youth Ministry J-Zone (now Elevate).
 He studied Musical Theatre in Florida School of the Arts, U.S.A under the Presidential scholarship granted to him.
 Recently, he composed and released a song entitled "I See You" which became the theme for ABS-CBN's My Binondo Girl Love Team Jade and Andy.

-Despite various allegations, Lyle Lopez aka L.A.
-Lopez has been called an icon during his child star days and remains as an impassioned artist who wishes to : "Make a difference through his craft by the grace of God."